AxelJankowski/MMORTS/README.md

 # MMORTS
-Multiplayer strategy game in browser
+Online multiplayer strategy game played in a browser

 Created in the image of games like Tribal Wars and/or Travian.
 Inspired by tutorials of JebCoding on YouTube.
 I consider it as a development of my PHP skills.